danielb42/whiteflag/README.md

 }
 ```

-Usage/Help text would be available through `-h/--help`:
+For the snippet above the following Usage/Help text would be available through `-h/--help`:

 ```
 Usage: ./example <flags>